openelections/openelections-data-tx/README.md

 ## County Results

-Complete for elections from 2000 through 2018 primary.
+Complete for elections from 2000 through 2018 general.

 To contribute, email openelections@gmail.com or [find us on Twitter](https://twitter.com/openelex) and let us know what counties/elections you'd like to work on.
 You also can leave a comment on one of the [issues](https://github.com/openelections/openelections-data-tx/issues) in this repository.
 Volunteers can do as much or as little as they like - one county or all 254.